What to Consider Before Deciding on a Duplex Home

 The wall division

 As much as possible, know how your neighbor is using that wall.
 It would do you no good if they’d suddenly hammer on it, and you’ve put up your grandmother’s crystal antiques against that wall.
-To be safe, don’t put fragile things near your dividing wall.
-Your bed and lounging furniture should also be situated at the opposite wall, so if there were some disturbances, your rest would not be disrupted.
+To be safe, don’t put fragile things near your dividing fence.
+Your bed and lounging furniture should also be situated on the opposite wall, so if there were some disturbances, your rest would not be disrupted.

 If there are connecting doors, don’t just leave them locked.
 Wall them up.
 This is especially important if the duplex you’re buying used to be an old home that’s been split.